KrisztaT/Battleship/README.md

 ![Trello Board 081222](./docs/221208Trello.png)

-The first day of the development environment and trello board setup was done, and readme file, slide deck writing and style sheet use all in progress tasks for the project lifecycle.
+The first day of the development environment and Trello board setup was done, and the readme file, slide deck writing, and style sheet use all in-progress tasks for the project lifecycle.
 I started to develop the game map, hence it is in the progress column.

 ![Trello Board](./docs/221209TrelloBoard.png)